cosmos/ibc/papers/2020-05/src/clients.md

 The light client validity predicate algorithm in combination with a particular consensus state must be able to verify state updates agreed upon by the associated consensus algorithm.
 The consensus state must also be serialisable in a canonical fashion so that third parties, such as counterparty chains, can check that a particular machine has stored a particular state.
-It must also be introspectable by the state machine which it is for, such that the state machine can look up its own consensus state at a past height and compare it to a stored consensus state in another chain's client.
+It must also be introspectable by the ledger which it is for, such that the ledger can look up its own consensus state at a past height and compare it to a stored consensus state in another chain's client.

 A *commitment root* is an inexpensive way for downstream logic to verify whether key/value